Demystifying URL Structure: A Comprehensive Guide to Understanding and Interpreting URLs

 Subdomain (optional) #

-Every split word before the second last is a so-called subdomain
+Every split word before the second last is a so-called subdomain.
+In the given

 If you own a domain, you can create subdomains for free.
 This way, you can host multiple applications under the same name.